d-w-moore/extract_netcdf_header_msvc/README.md

 The above use case is codified in the demonstration script `src/reg_with_metadata.r`.

+---

-## Running the microservice demonstration script
+## Running the microservice demonstration  (Docker Compose)
 ----

+## Running the microservice demonstration  (On an already installed ICAT server)

 ### System requirements

-The microservice has been built and tested for CentOS 7, but should be adaptable to other OS'es.
-Note that on Ubuntu,
+At present microservice has is available for CentOS 7, but can be adapted to run on other operating systems.

+Note that on Debian/Ubuntu:
    1. ""-devel" package-name suffixes are shorted to "-dev"; and
    1. libhdf5 packages and library names are different, and CMakeLists.txt may require changes